 2

-Document secondary damage to gutters, air conditioning units, exterior vents, and soft metal flashing (aluminum trim, downspouts, skylights) as these often qualify for separate coverage or increase claim value.
+Document secondary damage to gutters, air conditioning units, and soft metal trim (like aluminum fascia or copper flashing) with close-up photos, as these often qualify for separate claim line items.

 3